jamilkhalaf/startup/README.md

 ### Key features

 - Login/Logout System: Allow users to register, log in securely, and view their profile.
-- Pacman Game: A fun and interactive browser-based game with animated gameplay.
+- Memory Game: A fun and interactive browser-based game with animated gameplay.
 - Leaderboard: A database-powered leaderboard that displays scores of all players and updates in real time.

 ### Technologies

 I am going to use the required technologies in the following ways.

-- **HTML** - I will use HTML to structure the website, including creating a login page for user authentication, a game page to display the Pacman interface, and a leaderboard page to show user rankings.
+- **HTML** - I will use HTML to structure the website, including creating a login page for user authentication, a game page to display the memory interface, and a leaderboard page to show user rankings.
 - **CSS** - CSS will be used to style the website, ensuring a clean and responsive look.
-I will apply a retro Pacman aesthetic using themed colors and designs, make the layout responsive for both desktop and mobile users, and incorporate animations for transitions, button interactions, and gameplay elements.
+I will apply a retro memory aesthetic using themed colors and designs, make the layout responsive for both desktop and mobile users, and incorporate animations for transitions, button interactions, and gameplay elements.
 - **React** - React will serve as the framework for building a single-page application.
 I will use a component-based architecture to divide the application into reusable parts, such as the Login, Game, and Leaderboard components.
 React will also handle routing between pages and provide reactive updates to the leaderboard and game state.
 - **Service** - The backend services will handle essential functions, including user authentication (login and logout), saving and retrieving scores for the leaderboard, and interacting with an external API, such as the Dog API, to fetch random images for fun after a game ends.
 - **DB/Login** - A database will store user information and scores.
 I will securely store hashed passwords in the database, display the logged-in user’s name on the game and leaderboard pages, and organize the data into tables for users (e.g., username and password hash) and scores (e.g., user ID, score, and timestamp).
 - **WebSocket** - I will use WebSockets to enable real-time communication.
 This will include broadcasting leaderboard updates whenever a new score is submitted.
-Optionally, I will also broadcast live player activity, such as notifying others when a user starts playing Pacman.
+Optionally, I will also broadcast live player activity, such as notifying others when a user starts playing the memory game.

 ## 🚀 AWS deliverable